 This 14-16 week course is delivered using a video-based classroom format.
-Candidates attend 2 hours of synchronous online instruction each week.
+Candidates attend $\underline{2}$ hours of synchronous online instruction each week using both audio and video.
 In addition to the weekly class time, candidates are expected to complete additional work online over the duration of the term.